Don;t worry you CAN visit Cartagena on a budget!

 - White Rice (1000 gram bag) – 1,640 Pesos ($0.65)

 Walking around outside of the center can be a bit of an adventure, as the streets tend to be narrow in places and drives just don’t seem to give a fuck about pedestrians.
 Be careful when doing so.
 At night make sure that you take a taxi to get to wherever you are going if you are outside of the center.
 Negotiate a price before getting into the taxi, and only take yellow taxi cars, never a private unmarked car.

 Another reason to take a taxi late at night (even you only have to go five or six blocks) is the policia.
 You are as likely to get harassed and shaken down by the Police here as you are by a random mugger, so don’t trust cops who roll up on you at night.
 If they try to search you politely refuse at first.
 If you speak Spanish make sure to let them know that, as you will likely get less grief.
 If the police insist on searching you keep an eye out for any loose cash they take out of your pockets, or offer to empty your pockets yourself.
 Male police are not allowed to frisk a female, so if you are a woman and a male cop touches you make sure to protest loudly.
-We got robbed by four police during our second week in Cartagena, which really soured our view of the city, sad to say.
+We got shaken down by four police officers during our second week in Cartagena, which really soured our view of the city, sad to say.